IntXDevNull/WP-Discovery/README.md

 - Detects if a site is built on WordPress by looking for WordPress-specific markers in HTML content and HTTP headers.
 - Handles connection errors gracefully and logs the process.
 - Supports input and output via files.
+Logic includes normalizing domain URL by adding "http://" if the domain, or domain list does not include this.
 - Output can be used with for example https://github.com/rivsec/wordpress-rest-enum

 ## Requirements